Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Conclusion

 \section{Conclusion}

-Fatigue detection is crucial in high-stake environments, where reduced alertness can have serious consequences.
-Despite advances in sensor technology, reliability and accessibility in real-world environments remain major challenges, as many high-end sensors, such as EEG, struggle with consistency, portability, and adaptability outside controlled settings.
-To address this, this paper proposes a proof-of-concept framework that enables knowledge transfer across differently instrumented sensor domains, aiming to enhance fatigue detection in real-world sensor-constrained scenarios.
-The experimental results provide empirical support for our hypothesis and validate the effectiveness and performance of this framework.
+Fatigue detection is important in high-stakes environments, where reduced alertness can have serious consequences.
+It is also an important human-state modeling problem for human-machine systems, where timely fatigue estimation can support warning, scheduling, intervention, and safety-management decisions.
+Despite advances in sensor technology, reliability and accessibility in real-world environments remain major challenges, as many high-end sensors, such as EEG, are expensive, highly sensitive to environmental conditions, and require substantial operational setup outside controlled settings.
+To address this issue, this paper proposes a proof-of-concept framework that enables knowledge transfer across differently instrumented sensor domains, aiming to improve fatigue detection in real-world sensor-constrained scenarios.
+In particular, our approach transfers knowledge learned from high-fidelity laboratory sensors to field-deployable systems by using shared modalities as a bridge, thereby maintaining detection accuracy when some modalities are unavailable.
+Our experiments provide empirical support for this claim and show that transferred knowledge can help improve detection when high-end sensors are unavailable.

-For proof-of-concept purposes, the current framework only employs simple regression-based imputers, which might not fully capture the intrinsic nonlinear relationships among modalities.
-Nonetheless, the current framework does not explicitly model interdependencies across multiple source domains; instead, it relies on a basic cascading process for multi-source enhancement.
-These limitations highlight important opportunities for future research, including the development of more expressive imputation techniques and principled multi-source modeling strategies to fully leverage cross-domain structure.